ekvenkat/GCPA2A_ADK_MCP/readme.md

-# Agent-to-Agent (A2A) Security Pipeline with MCP Integration
+# Agent-to-Agent (A2A) Security Pipeline with MCP Integration - GCP

 This project implements a security-focused data processing pipeline using the Agent-to-Agent (A2A) protocol combined with Model Context Protocol (MCP) integration.
 The system provides secure database queries through a multi-agent architecture.